 He continued…“He had good skills and a good base.
 But the thing that always stood out about him was that desire to always do better.

 Marcos Alonso’s evolution as a player was incredible.
 When he was 18 or 19, he began to develop physically.

-At the end of his teenage years, Marcos was already playing with the local side, Estudiantes, who is in the Argentinian First Division.
-Marcos’s teenage years were blighted with fighting and he quit school early.
+At the end of his teenage years, Marcos was already playing with the local side, Estudiantes, which was in the Argentinian First Division.
+Marcos’s teenage years were blighted with fighting, and he quit school early.

 There are a lot of robberies, fighting and even deaths.
 Football was his saviour.
-He always did football since he was a little boy.
+He has always played football since he was a little boy.

 This led to a call from Man United.
 The rest, as they say, is now history.

 Rojo is married to Eugenia Lusardo, a lingerie model based in Lisbon.
 Both lovers met and fell in love with each other when Rojo was at Sporting CP.